cfmeyers/cfmeyers.github.io/_posts/2015-05-20-tdding-a-flask-api.markdown

 -  Create a requirements.txt file for Heroku to use to download dependencies (if you've been using virtualenv, this is as easy as `pip freeze > requirements.txt`).

-We'll need to create a file called "Procfile" in the root directory that will tell Heroku how to start up the app.
+You'll need to create a file called "Procfile" in the root directory that will tell Heroku how to start up the app.

 {% highlight bash %}
 web: gunicorn app:app --log-file=-